School Information

 Dear Middle Gate Families,

-I am so excited to be joining Middle Gate as the interim principal.
+I am so excited to be joining Middle Gate as the principal.
 It is truly a privilege to be part of this dedicated community of students, staff, and families.

 As you may know, I have been an educator in Newtown for 13 years.
 I began my journey in Newtown at Hawley School as the Math/Science Specialist before transitioning to Lead Teacher.
 In 2021, I joined Reed Intermediate School as Assistant Principal.
 As both a community member and an NPS parent, I am deeply committed to this district and the education of our youth.
 My goal is to ensure that every child feels safe, supported, and inspired to grow - both emotionally and academically - each day.